HabanaAI/Model-References/PyTorch/audio/wav2vec2/inference/README.md

 * To improve performance:

    - Added bucketing support.
-   - Added HPU graph support.
+   - Added HPU Graphs support.
    - Enabled async D2H copy using HPU streams.
-   - Enabled async HPU Graph execution (HPU Graph is launched on a separate thread to free up main execution thread for CPU processing).
+   - Enabled async HPU Graphs execution (HPU Graphs are launched on a separate thread to free up main execution thread for CPU processing).

 ### Recommendations
 For users who intend to modify this script, run new models or use new datasets, other than those used in this reference script, the following is recommended: